Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Sample.
-This monthly series has a total of 2,108 records.
-The time period covered by the series stretches from January 1850 to August 2025.
+This monthly series has 2,108 data points.
+The series covers the time span extending from January 1850 to August 2025.

 History.
-Here's a peek at some simple statistics calculated on the full sample: the anomaly was equal on average to -0.37 degrees Kelvin; it reached its highest level of 0.61 in January 2025; it recorded a minimum of -1.00 in March 1911.
+Here's a peek at some descriptive statistics we computed on the whole sample: the anomaly recorded a minimum of -1.00 degrees Kelvin in March 1911; it recorded its highest level of 0.61 in January 2025; it had a mean value of -0.37.

 Latest values